Fresno Adventist Academy: Original campuses

 Fresno Adventist Academy began as a church school at the Fresno Central Church in 1897 on Mariposa and O streets, in what later became downtown Fresno.
 The first non-graded classroom was filled with a dozen students and conducted by Lottie Walker.

 In 1917, George Driver (a member of the Fresno Central Church) donated five acres of land at 841 West Belmont.
 A school was built for the elementary and secondary grades at Fruit and Napa avenues, near Roeding Park.
 It was a ten-grade school until 1921, when grades 11 and 12 were added.
 By 1955, the enrollment had increased to 110 students in the elementary school program and 91 students in the academy.

 Current campus on Olive Avenue

 Elder L. R. Rasmussen and Elder W. O. Baldwin advised that the school be expanded and rebuilt.
 40 acres were bought at 5397 East Olive Avenue.
 In 1967, phase 1 of the building program was completed; the K-6th grades were ready to be housed.

 In 1969 school moved to a new location on East Olive Avenue.
 In December 1971, the 7th and 8th grades were able to transfer to the new campus.
 Phase 2 of the building program was to be completed after 1972.

 In the 90s, a new multipurpose building was constructed thanks to donations from Alumni Del Webb's foundation and Businessman Pat Richiuti.

 The campus includes a 13 acre organic farm run by a small local team with the student's help, called Harvest Fields Organic Farm.
 The farm sells fruits and vegetables through a community-supported agriculture box program.

-Curriculum

-Fresno Adventist Academy provides required curriculum as well as extracurricular activities.
-This includes English, science, math, history, foreign language, religion, fine arts, and elective classes.
-Fresno Adventist Academy is accredited by Chandra Young.